Classic Inca Trail & Cusco 7 Days Trek to Machu Picchu

 Transfers:

-– International Airfares.(Please Give us Details of you Flight Tickets to pick you up from the airport) Flight Number & Company Name.)
+• International Airfares.(Please Give us Details of your Flight Tickets to pick you up from the airport) Flight Number & Company Name.)

-– Sleeping bags US$5 per day & hiking poles US$ 4 per day (02 poles/black diamond or Leki) can be easily rented from us.
+• Sleeping bags are US$5 per day & hiking poles are US$ 4 per day (02 poles/black diamond or Leki) and can be easily rented from us.
 Let us know.

-– We will gladly arrange additional accommodation for you before or after your trip: In Lima/Cuzco/Machu Picchu.
+• We will gladly arrange additional accommodation for you before or after your trip: To Lima/Cuzco/Machu Picchu.

 IMPORTANT NOTE: